Advanced-Computer-Lab-2022/ACL-Team/README.md

 # Motivation:

-Our vision was to create user-friendly website using MERN stack
+Our vision was to create user-friendly E-learning website using MERN stack

+# Build status

+1.The project is currently under development.
+2.Design for error should be imporoved.
+3.Need to implemetn unit testing .
+4.The website is still not deployed.

+# Code Style
+-Standard Code style that is easy for anyone to understand .

 # Technologies:

-*Node Js *React *Express *Mongo DB *REST API
+*Node Js *React *Express *Mongo DB *REST API *Bootstrap *Axios *bcrypt

+#Features .
+1.Search and filter with high accuracy.
+2.Sending emails automatically for trainees and instructors.
+3. currency exchange according rto country selected.
+4. Paying with credit card or visa.
+5.Refunding money to wallet for further use .
+6. Reporting issues and following up on their status.

 # Installation